cnoe-io/idpbuilder/ADOPTERS.md

 PUBLIC REFERENCES
 -----------------

-This document lists the organizations that use Idpbuilder based on public information available in blog posts and videos.
-If any organization would like to get added or removed please make a pull request by following these guidelines:
+This document lists the organizations that use Idpbuilder If any organization would like to get added or removed please make a pull request by following these guidelines:

 *  For the organization column make the organization name a link that points to the orgs website if available.
 Please don't include your organization's logo or other trademarked material.